qt-dork/ewie.online/src/posts/should be fixed.md

 also sorry for breaking comments on top down solutions i fixed them so i hope that's all good ty bye

+Edit: I swear i fixed the comments for real now this is it they should all actually be working now